 Let’s Stop Pretending Security Is Optional

-Honestly, most of what makes a company ‘secure’ isn’t new tech, it’s discipline.
+Candidly, most of what makes a company ‘secure’.
+Isn’t new tech, it’s discipline.
 Routine.
 It’s the digital equivalent of locking your front door.
 The problem?
-We forget to lock it, or worse, we assume someone else did.
+Organizations forget to lock it, or worse, organizations assume someone else did.

 Start with these five (seriously):